qwd/dev-site/docs/_en/authentication/apikey.md

 API KEY is a common and simple authentication method.
 However, API KEY is less secure in some scenarios, we recommend using [JWT](/en/docs/authentication/jwt/) for authentication, especially for the apps can greatly improve security.

+> **Note:** To improve security, we will limit the volume of daily requests for authentication using API KEY from 2027-01-01.

 ## Generate API KEY

 You can log in to the Console to easily generate an API KEY: